 Before residency, students are assigned to participate in a Workshop facilitated by a faculty workshop leader.
 In residency Workshop, students are expected to be open to the comments of faculty and students, to provide comments on the work of other students, and to participate in any other assignments presented by Workshop faculty.
 In addition to Workshop, students attend required lectures, conferences, and readings, and participate in cross-genre and/or interrelatedness-of-the-arts activities.
 Students submit residency reports and a Workshop evaluation.

-Prerequisites: ENG-615 and permission of Program Director of Associate Program Director
+Prerequisites: ENG-615 or equivalent and permission of Chair or Associate Programs Director.